 Trigger Point Therapy, also known as myofascial release, is a form of massage specifically directed at loosening taut bands of tight contracted muscles that can cause intense pain.
 Trigger point therapy can provide effective pain relief for such pain.

 A trigger point is simply a hardened band within the muscle on which there is a zone of intense pain.
-The hardened or taut band may feel like a pea buried deep in the muscle.
-It maintains a hard contraction on the muscle fibers connected to it.
+The hardened or taut band may feel like a pea buried deep in the muscle which maintains a hard contraction on the muscle fibers connected to it.